Juniper/healthbot-rules/community_supplied/System/README.md

 		 4) Rule "check-sockets-open-netconf" detects the count of number of sockets and is referenced by check-socket-usage rule .
 		 5) Rule "commit-history" monitors the system commits and notifies anomalies.
+		 6) Rule "check-inode-usage-netconf" monitors the system inode usage and notifies anomalies when usage exceeds thresholds.
 ### Playbook name: snmp-system-playbook